-I hate to be the bearer of bad news, but it is important to me that I’m realistic about personal development and success.
+I hate to be the bearer of bad news, but it is important to me that I’m realistic about self improvement and success.

-I read a lot of different blogs and sites on personal development, and I notice that it is popular (and probably more profitable) to give others a false image of instant gratification.
+I read a lot of different blogs and sites on self improvement, and I notice that it is popular (and probably more profitable) to give others a false image of instant gratification.

 People don’t just want to be happy or successful, they want to be happy or successful right now.